Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: Introduction

 \section{Introduction}

 With the rapid advancement of deep learning technologies, Text-to-Speech (TTS) systems have made significant progress \cite{fastspeech2, glowtts, vits}, particularly with the emergence of Zero-Shot TTS.
 This technology enables the generation of natural speech for any speaker from short audio samples.
-Currently, the mainstream Zero-Shot TTS approaches include speaker embedding-based methods \cite{embedding-based-1, embedding-based-2, embedding-based-3} and the language model based ones \cite{vall-e-1, vall-e-2}.
-Speaker embedding based Zero-Shot TTS utilizes a speaker encoder alongside a TTS component, while the large speech generation models furmuate the Zero-Shot TTS task as a language modeling task within the neural codec domain.
+Currently, the mainstream Zero-Shot TTS approaches include speaker embedding-based methods \cite{embedding-based-1, embedding-based-2, embedding-based-3}, the large language model (LLM) based ones \cite{vall-e-1, vall-e-2} and their combinations.
+As shown in Fig.\ref{fig:zs-tts}, speaker embedding based Zero-Shot TTS utilizes a speaker encoder alongside a TTS component, while the large speech generation models formulate the Zero-Shot TTS task as a language modeling task within the neural codec domain.

 Although Zero-Shot TTS technology has shown great potential, it also faces new challenges, particularly regarding security and robustness.
 Malicious attacks have become a severe concern as these systems are increasingly deployed in scenarios that demand high security and reliability.
 In particular, speaker embedding based Zero-Shot TTS systems are vulnerable to various spoofing attacks.
 Research works have shown that even with the deep neural networks based approaches \cite{speaker-encoder, x-vector, epaca-tdnn}, speaker encoders are susceptible to malicious spoofing attacks such as impersonation \cite{impersonation}, replay attacks \cite{replay}, voice conversion \cite{vc}, and adversarial attacks \cite{adv}.
 Attackers can manipulate their own voice to alter the extracted speaker embeddings, leading the system to generate speech resembling the target speaker, thereby enabling a range of fraudulent activities, including voice forgery and identity impersonation.